tcltk/tcl/doc/markdown/msgcat.md

 # Positional codes for format and scan commands

-It is possible that a message string used as an argument to \fBformat\fR might have positionally dependent parameters that might need to be repositioned.
+It is possible that a message string used as an argument to **format** might have positionally dependent parameters that might need to be repositioned.
 For example, it might be syntactically desirable to rearrange the sentence structure while translating.

 ```
 format "We produced %d units in location %s" $num $city